Pixomondo/python-api/README.md

 **v3.0.17.ipy - 2014 Nov 24**

-    + Added support for IronPython based on tips form https://github.com/shotgunsoftware/python-api/wiki/API-Usage-Tips#ironpython (NO_SSL_VALIDATION = True, authority.encode('utf-8'))
+   + Added support for IronPython based on API tips  (https://github.com/shotgunsoftware/python-api/wiki/API-Usage-Tips#ironpython)
    + IronPython connects to Shotgun server via TLS1 now (as SSLv3 is disabled due to POODLE vulnerability)
    + Limited changes to only IronPython code paths so the original Python implementation is not affected

 **v3.0.17 - 2014 Jul 10**

    + Add ability to update last_accessed_by_current_user on Project.